-Canon G7 X Mark II versus Canon M10
+Canon G7 X Mark II vs M10

-The Canon PowerShot G7 X Mark II and the Canon EOS M10 are two digital cameras that were officially introduced, respectively, in February 2016 and October 2015.
+The Canon PowerShot G7 X Mark II and the Canon EOS M10 are two digital cameras that were announced, respectively, in February 2016 and October 2015.
 The G7X Mark II is a fixed lens compact, while the M10 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G7X Mark II) and an APS-C (M10) sensor.
-The G7X Mark II has a resolution of 20 megapixel, whereas the M10 provides 17.9 MP.
+The G7X Mark II has a resolution of 20 megapixels, whereas the M10 provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is notably larger (12 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the M10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the M10 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the G7X Mark II gets 265 shots out of its NB-13L battery, while the M10 can take 255 images on a single charge of its LP-E12 power pack.
 The power pack in the G7X Mark II can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.